 Let’s face it; people are really bothered by carbs these days.
 And with good reason, in many cases; excessive carb, especially simple sugars and those that contain gluten, contribute to not only our own, but our dogs’ tendency to gain excess weight, plus a whole host of other conditions we used to blame on fats.
 In humans, too much carb can be a factor in Type II diabetes, in heart disease, all kinds of inflammation and possibly even cancer.
-And that’s for us – the fact that dogs are preferential carnivores and need LESS carb than we do, makes them all the more susceptible to carb-related dietary problems.
+And that’s for us – the fact that dogs are preferential carnivores and do better with lower intake of carb than we do, makes them all the more susceptible to carb-related dietary problems.

 Add to that, the simple fact that dog food companies have consistently used grains, and more recently legumes to provide the bulk of energy (and even protein) in kibbles, a cheap and *technically* adequate means of feeding – and that a grain heavy diet can often contribute to a myriad of canine health issues – well, things are not looking good for carbohydrates these days.
 In fact, the single most popular comment I hear from dog lovers who want to impress me with their knowledge and good care is “I feed grainfree”.

 And, for many dogs, that’s extremely good news.
 But, there are a number of deeper issues here.
 All grains are not created equal.
-Carbs, while not a requirement technically speaking, like vitamin A, for example – DO offer health benefits beyond the important but basic “adequacy” paradigm.
+Carbs, while not technically a required nutrient, as vitamins and minerals are – do in fact offer health benefits beyond the important but basic “adequacy” paradigm.
 “Grainfree” doesn’t mean “carbfree”.
 And diets that have replaced too much carb with none at all, are simply replacing one potential series of health issues with a different one.
 Perhaps subtler and likely taking longer to manifest, a diet based entirely on protein and fat can be very problematic for dogs.
 Let’s take a peek and see what we can learn from the science.
 I warn you, this is looking like a three part entry…

 First off, there’s a lot of confusion between carbs and grains.
 In my practise I hear a wide variety of understandings; some people equate carbs entirely with grains, and are a little taken aback when I say those healthy vegetables and fruits they’re feeding are carbs, too; some believe that CARB is ok as long as there’s no grain involved; some feel a little fiber is good but not too much; some think dogs can’t digest carb at all; and so on.
 Many believe grains are terrible but that veggies are ok ; when I point out that the chronic diarrhea and malabsorption of nutrient they’re worried about may be related to an overdose of the wrong kind of veggie, and that a little well cooked brown rice may resolve the whole issue, they’re aghast.
 But seeing is believing!
 Dogs DO digest carbs, and can even convert nutrients from them (such as beta carotene into Vitamin A) and ferment fiber (according to the type, at a good or not so good rate); they do benefit from fiber, within reason; veggies offer good stuff on the one hand and create potential issues on the other (think; nightshades, oxalates, phytic acid).